Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 Protocols establishing communication sessions between peers typically involve exchanging IP addresses and ports for the data sources and sinks which can be very tricky.
 Interactive Connectivity Establishment (ICE) is a technique used in computer networking to find ways for two computers to talk to each other as directly as possible in peer-to-peer networking.
 We don't have to understand this in details too, but there is a step where ICE Candidates are exchanged.
 To understand why we do that, we should know about ICE.

-ICE Candidates has a transport address: a combination of IP address and port for a particular transport protocol.
+ICE Candidates have a transport address: a combination of IP address and port for a particular transport protocol.

 [This](https://tools.ietf.org/id/draft-ietf-ice-rfc5245bis-14.html#rfc.section.2.1) is a detailed specification for ICE.

 ### Signaling Server

-Before establishing a connection between the two peers we need a mechanism to transfer the SDP Offer and Answers and ICE candidates between the peers.
+Before establishing a connection between the two peers we need a mechanism to transfer the SDP offer, answers and ICE candidates between the peers.
 We can use a signaling server for this.
 A signaling server can be an actual server or you can go ahead and copy paste the SDP and ICE Candidates back and forth on the peers, send a mail or text to the other peer and then manually add it.
 However in the [example](https://github.com/Chaitya62/WebRTCExample) I have created for reference on the github contains a simple socket server for signaling.

 #### Step 1: Create a  RTCPeerConnection Object

-This is the simples step we create an object for the RTCPeerConnection which is provided by the webRTC API.
-Each browsers have their own prefix for example `webkit` for chrome
+This is a simples step.
+Here we create an object for the RTCPeerConnection which is provided by the webRTC API.
+Each browser have their own prefix for example `webkit` for chrome

 The generic creation of RTCPeerConnection looks like